telicent-oss/smart-caches-core/docs/sinks/circuit-breaker.md

 This sink takes a destination `Sink<T>`, an initial state for the circuit breaker - `OPEN` or `CLOSED` - and a maximum queue size for when the circuit breaker is `OPEN`.

+It can also optionally take a boolean flag indicating whether a `close()` operation on it is propagated to the destination sink when the circuit breaker is `OPEN`.
+This can be useful where `close()` would trigger a destination sink to finish processing a batch, and while the circuit breaker is `OPEN` you wish to prevent that.

 ## Example Usage

-In this example we create a `CircuitBreakerSink` which starts in the `OPEN` state, i.e. it does not forward on items initially, and a max queue size of `1000`.
+In this example we create a `CircuitBreakerSink` which starts in the `OPEN` state, i.e. it does not forward on items initially, a max queue size of `1000` and doesn't propagate `close()` while in the `OPEN` state.
 On a background thread we send items to our pipeline, and on our foreground thread we wait for some external resource to be ready prior to setting the circuit breaking to `CLOSED` to allow it to forward items to our actual destination.

 ```java
 try (CircuitBreakerSink<Integer> sink